 The best thing about it?
 It's 100% FREE!

 Soldsie is a little more proactive than our other online selling apps.
 Instead of merely providing links to your online store, it allows people on Facebook and Instagram to actually buy the product then and there, simply by commenting on your post with “SOLD.”
 They comment, and the app opens up the option to send an invoice automatically to the commenter's email.
+It's a bit of Instagram marketing too.

 All you have to do is to connect your Instagram or Facebook page (or both) to Soldsie and select product photos to upload as posts.
 The service is free for the first $700 and then levies a 3 percent transaction fee, which includes PayPal and credit card charges.
 Not too shabby, especially if you have (or build) a sizable social media following.

-Instagram is fast becoming the visual equivalent of Facebook, and many people would love to do their socializing and online shopping at the same time.
+Instagram marketing is fast becoming the visual equivalent of Facebook, and many people would love to do their socializing and online shopping at the same time.
 Enter Hashbag, the “classified ad” section of Instagram, where buyers can search for stuff with the use of hashtags.

-You'll want to get into the action by simply Instagram-ing a product photo and tagging it with #forsale.
+You'll want to get into the action by simply Instagram marketing a product photo and tagging it with #forsale.
 You'll be asked to log into Hashbag to include a price and then the listing will automatically be uploaded for your followers to see.
 You will be charged $0.99 for each item you sell, so include that when calculating your costs.

 Even with the Internet making it uber-easy and affordable to do retail marketing, it still takes time and organization to launch promotions and post announcements.
 Fanchimp automates many marketing processes for your online store by letting you choose what products you want to promote and when.